 - Hand-sew the other sides of the snaps to each end of the bias tape.

 - Enclose the bra strap in the bias strip to wear, and hold the bra strap in place.

 A thread-crochet bra strap holder can be made by securing the thread at the open end with a small snap.
 This technique also creates less bulk in the garment.

 - Get professionally measured.
 Most women don't realize they are wearing the wrong size bra.

 - Pay special attention to the cup size.
-If the cup of your bra is not completely filled, the straps will slip down.
+If the bra cup is not completely filled, the straps will slip down.

 - Back size is equally important.
-If the band of your bra is too large, the shoulder straps will be farther apart and prone to slipping.
+If the band of the bra is too large, the shoulder straps will be farther apart and prone to slipping.

 - Try a different style.
 Racerbacks typically close in front and keep the straps more securely in place.

 - Another style option is a leotard back that has straps that are not vertical to the bra band and farther apart from the armhole edge.